atsikiridis/EC2TestSuite/README.md

 #License

-This project is under "Do whatever you want" MIT License => http://www.tldrlegal.com/license/mit-license
+This project is under GPL version 3 License => http://www.tldrlegal.com/license/gnu-general-public-license-v3-%28gpl-3%29

 However, all the other Open source frameworks/technologies used in this project come with their own respective licenses.